The Greencliffe Foundation Ltd

 The Greencliffe Foundation operates through trustee discretion rather than open grant applications.
 Their website states “We will be sharing more information,” suggesting the foundation is still in early development stages.
 There are no publicly available application forms, deadlines, or eligibility criteria.

-Grants appear to be awarded based on trustees' knowledge of organizations and causes aligned with their priorities, similar to their related Human Capability Foundation model, which builds long-term funding relationships with selected NGOs and CBOs.
+Grants appear to be awarded based on trustees' knowledge of organisations and causes aligned with their priorities, similar to their related Human Capability Foundation model, which builds long-term funding relationships with selected NGOs and CBOs.

 Getting on Their Radar